 (2) The occupant affirmatively consents to be contacted using electronic means and to promptly advise owner of any change in the occupant's electronic mail address.

 (3) The occupant affirmation consenting to electronic means of communication and to promptly advise owner of any change in the occupant's electronic mail address is printed in bold type or underlined in the rental agreement.

-(c) After the expiration of the time given in the notice, an advertisement of the sale or other disposition shall be published once a week for 2 consecutive weeks in a newspaper of general circulation in the county where the self-service storage facility is located.
+(c) After the expiration of the time given in the notice, an advertisement of the sale or other disposition shall be published once a week for 2 consecutive weeks in the print or electronic version of a newspaper of general circulation in the county where the self-service storage facility is located or on a publicly accessible independent website that regularly conducts online auction of personal property.
 The advertisement shall include: